 A shopping list can be created once the daily calculations are completed, the ingredients selected, and the weekly schedule determined.
-The shopping list serves as a reminder of the ingredients required.
-Since these ingredients can be found at any local supermarket, they can be purchased while shopping for other household items.
+Since these ingredients can be found at almost any local supermarket, they can be purchased while shopping for other household items.

 Mixed Diets & Long-Term Feeding

 Mixing fresh food with processed food is safe and can be fed long-term if the fresh food addition is balanced or does not exceed 20% of daily intake.
 The portion of fresh food must be balanced to nutritional standards if more than 20% of fresh food is added to a processed diet and fed long-term.

 Pet parents are encouraged to include up to 20% fresh food in their dog’s processed food when feeding 100% raw is not feasible.
 The addition of fresh food to processed dog food helps improve the overall nutrition of the diet by:

 Adding Fresh Protein & High Quality Amino Acids

 Adding fresh food to processed dog food can be accomplished daily or less frequently if desired.
 However, it is recommended to include a high moisture ingredient to dry dog food on a daily basis to increase fluid intake which ultimately decreases the dehydration effects of dry food.